-Gangster, two accomplices killed in encounter with Punjab Police in Fatehgarh Sahib | Law-Order
+Gangster, two accomplices killed in encounter with Punjab police in Fatehgarh Sahib | Law-Order

 A gangster and his two accomplices were killed in an encounter with the Punjab Police in a busy market area in Fatehgarh Sahib district on Wednesday, a senior official said.

-He said an Anti-Gangster Task Force (AGTF) team was following gangster Teja and the exchange of fire took place in the main market of Bassi Pathana.
+During the gunfight, one police officer sustained a bullet injury, while another got his leg fractured, said Director General of Police Gaurav Yadav.

-AGTF chief Promod Ban told PTI that Teja opened fire when the police team tried to stop him.
+An Anti-Gangster Task Force (AGTF) team was following Tajinder Singh Teja, and the exchange of fire took place in the main market of Bassi Pathana, officials said.
+AGTF chief Promod Ban told PTI that Teja opened fire when the AGTF team tried to stop him, and the police retaliated.

-The police retaliated and Teja and his unidentified accomplice were killed during the exchange of fire.
-A third person, who was injured, later succumbed in a hospital, police said.
+Teja and his unidentified accomplice were killed during the exchange of fire, while a third person, who was injured, later succumbed to his injuries in a hospital, said police.

-Teja was the leader of the gang that was involved in the killing of police constable Kuldeep Singh in Jalandhar last month.
-Singh was killed while chasing four robbers who had snatched a car at gunpoint in Phillaur on January 8.
+Teja was the leader of the gang which was involved in the killing of police constable Kuldeep Singh in Jalandhar last month.
+Kuldeep was killed while chasing four robbers who had snatched a car at gunpoint in Phillaur on January 8.

-Teja, who had more than 35 criminal cases registered against him, was operating his gang in Nawanshahr and Garhshankar areas, police said.
+DGP Yadav said in an intelligence-led police operation at around 5:10 pm on Wednesday, AGTF team headed by Promod Ban and assisted by Assistant Inspector General Sandeep Goel, Deputy Superintendent of Police Bikram Brar had traced the location of accused Teja and were chasing the vehicle, in which he along with his associates was travelling.

-They said the gangster was spotted in Bassi Pathana by the AGTF team while acting on technical and human intelligence inputs.
+In an attempt to escape, Teja and his associates opened fire at the police team, he said, adding that the police team fired in self-defence and during the exchange of fire Teja and his one associate were neutralized on the spot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)